Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, that's right.

-Uh he was very, very serious, and he had some woman next to him, and they were bantering back and forth, and then they they cut to this young 20-something writer who happened to be a uh self-appointed Beyonceologist, and uh and he had to break down the lyrics, and he talked about who Beyonce is and what her objectives are and what she's all about and how that completely conflicted with what you were talking about.
+And he had to break down the lyrics, and he talked about who Beyonce is and what her objectives are and what she's all about and how that completely conflicted with what you were talking about.

-Right, and it is what you're talking about.
+Right, and what you're talking about.

-Totally dumb and stupid I am, right?
+Totally dumb and stupid, I am, right?

 Yeah, exactly.

-Yeah, yeah, you're close.
+Yeah, you're close.

-You're really c you're really close, Will.
+You're really close, Will.

 You're getting it.